Gordon Stephenson Building (Geography and Planning)

 Photo: Superchilum, CC BY-SA 4.0.

-Liverpool Metropolitan Cathedral, officially known as the Metropolitan Cathedral of Christ the King and locally nicknamed "Paddy's Wigwam" or "The Mersey Funnel", is the seat of the Archbishop of Liverpool and the mother church of the Roman Catholic Archdiocese of Liverpool in Liverpool, England.
+Liverpool Metropolitan Cathedral, officially known as the Metropolitan Cathedral of Christ the King and locally nicknamed "Paddy's Wigwam" or "The Mersey Funnel", is the seat of the Archbishop of Liverpool and the mother church of the Archdiocese of Liverpool in Liverpool, England.
 Metropolitan Cathedral of Christ the King is situated 1,000 feet northwest of Gordon Stephenson Building (Geography and Planning).

 Abercromby Square